dotnet/maui/docs/design/scrollview.md

 To compound our problems, ScrollViewer is `sealed`.
 So we cannot override the measure/arrange behavior.

-So, to make the Windows implemenation of ScrollView work the way we want, we insert an extra layer - a `ContentPanel`.
+So, to make the Windows implementation of ScrollView work the way we want, we insert an extra layer - a `ContentPanel`.
 The native `Content` property of the ScrollViewer is set our extra `ContentPanel`, which hosts the content of the virtual ScrollView.
 This intermediate `ContentPanel` provides our virtual `Padding` and `Margin` property behaviors, and is responsible for invoking the `CrossPlatformMeasure()` and `CrossPlatformArrange()` methods.

 ## Android